nashirk5/interview-questions-answers/README.md

 Hoisting is the default behaviour of javascript where all the variable and function declarations are moved on top during the compilation.

 > _**NOTE:** It's important to understand that only the declarations are **hoisted**, not the initializations or assignments._\
-> To avoid hoisting, you can run javascript in strict mode by using `use strict` on top of the code:\_
+> _To avoid hoisting, you can run javascript in strict mode by using `use strict` on top of the code_

 ### Q 5.
 What is closure?